Open-Climate-Resilience-Policies/OCRP/_policies/urban-lawn-watering-model.md

 ### Emergency Tier Systems

 **The Policy:**
-Bylaws should contain defined "Levels" of restriction that can be triggered by the municipality based on reservoir levels or drought conditions.
+Bylaws shall contain defined "Levels" of restriction that can be triggered by the municipality based on reservoir levels or drought conditions.

 **Best Practice Structure:**
 - **Level 1:** Standard restrictions (Odd/Even, Time-of-Day).
 - **Level 2:** Reduced days (e.g., 1 day/week) or tighter hours.
 - **Level 3:** Total ban on all outdoor lawn watering.
-  - *Note:* Level 3 should typically still allow hand-watering of food gardens (vegetables/fruit) to support local food security.
+  - *Note:* Level 3 shall continue to allow hand-watering of food gardens (vegetables/fruit) to support local food security.

 ## Exceptions and Permits